Oregon DE Thibodeaux injured in opener against Fresno St.

 EUGENE, Ore.
 (AP) — Oregon defensive end Kayvon Thibodeaux injured his left ankle in Saturday’s game against Fresno State and did not play in the second half.

-Thibodeaux, mentioned as a possible Heisman candidate this season, was injured in the first half of No. 11 Oregon’s season opener.
+Thibodeaux, mentioned as a possible Heisman Trophy candidate this season, was injured in the first half of No. 11 Oregon’s season opener.
 He returned after having the ankle taped.

-The 6-foot-5, 258-pound third-year sophomore emerged from halftime wearing street clothes and a walking boot on his left leg.
+The 6-foot-5, 258-pound, third-year sophomore emerged from halftime wearing street clothes and a walking boot on his left leg.

+Oregon coach Mario Cristobal said after the game that it appeared to be a sprain and that X-Rays were negative.

 Thibodeaux is projected to be among the top picks in the 2022 NFL draft should he decide to leave Oregon early.